-When making investment decisions, Calpe considers the risks associated with the investments, including the potential impacts of any economic shock, their liquidity and their admissibility under the Solvency II rules.
+When making investment decisions, Calpe considers the risks associated with its investments, including the potential impacts of any economic shock, their liquidity and their admissibility under the Solvency II rules.

-All assets, in particular those covering the Minimum Capital Requirement and the Solvency Capital Requirement, are invested in highly rated and liquid assets that aim to ensure the security, quality, liquidity and profitability of the portfolio as a whole.
+All assets, in particular those covering the Minimum Capital Requirement (MCR) and the SCR, are invested in highly rated and liquid assets that aim to ensure the security, quality, liquidity and profitability of the portfolio as a whole.
 All assets are held in GBP in Calpe designated portfolios which ensures their availability.

-Assets covering the technical provisions are invested in a manner appropriate to the nature and duration of Calpe's insurance liabilities.
+Assets covering technical provisions are invested in a manner appropriate to the nature and duration of Calpe's insurance liabilities.

-Calpe does not use derivative instruments nor hold assets that are not admitted to trading on regulated financial markets.
-Assets are managed in such in way as to limit excessive reliance on any particular asset, issuer or group of undertakings, or geographical area that would represent an excessive accumulation of risk to the portfolio as a whole.
+Calpe does not use derivative instruments nor hold assets that are not traded on regulated financial markets.
+Assets are managed in such a way as to limit excessive reliance on any particular asset, issuer or group of undertakings, or geographical area that would represent an excessive accumulation of risk to the portfolio as a whole.